 The mini format is generally only for 8 to 10 guests and it is for a party activity that is only intended to last around 30 minutes.
 It consists of one act of the play and a report.

 What format is best for a large teen party?

 For larger parties with more than 16 guests, we recommend our “meet and mingle” format.
 Everyone just mingles and chats about their clue(s).
 Some clues are questions for a suspect and the suspect will generally have the answer on their clue page.
 Later on a report (or two or three) are read out to the whole group.

 For all the formats, after everyone guesses who they think did it and how and why they did it, generally the suspects take turns reading out the Who Did It pages.

 Sending the invitations

 Generally these days, most parents or teens email out the invitations.
-You just attach the JPG of the picture for the kit and add details of the location and time for the party and the character you have picked for the guest to play.
+You just attach the JPG of the picture for the kit.
+Add details of the location and time for the party and the character you have picked for the guest to play.
 It’s best to choose a character is as different as possible to the person’s normal persona.

 If you want, you can copy in the description of the character they are playing and their dress suggestions.
 You may also like to attach the pages relating to the suspects or copy the details into the email.
 With some kits, you can include a link to a page on which to view these details.